0 Products

 The BrewGas Series is a collection of the world’s gassiest and skunkiest cannabis profiles — without the cannabis.
 Our botanically derived terpenes contain zero THC or CBD and are TTB-approved, ensuring compliance for brewers.
 Use “Natural Flavors” on your ingredient list for a clean, finished label.

-It hasn’t always been the most positive descriptor in the beer world, either.
 Definitions from the 1980s associated it with the dampness of moldy basements.
-However, the rise of craft brewing combined with cannabis legalization created the right conditions for this pungency to transform into the alluring characteristic you may have enjoyed in a dank IPA
+Fortunately, the rise of craft brewing coincided with growing cannabis legalization to create just the right conditions for this pungent descriptor to transform into the alluring experience you may have enjoyed in a dank IPA today.

-As craft brewing took off in the U.S., brewers experimented with bigger, bolder flavors and aromas through dry-hopping.
-This newfound appreciation for nuanced hop flavors and aromas, along with the arrival of aroma hops like Citra®, led to an explosion of experimentation that opened the door for the dank revolution.
+The number of consumers who appreciated both cannabis and hops continued to grow, while U.S. brewers continued to experiment with bigger, bolder flavors and aromas through dry-hopping.
+This newfound appreciation for nuanced hop flavors and aromas, along with the arrival of aroma hops like Citra®, led to an explosion of brewing creativity that opened the door for the dank revolution.

-Today, dank has become a positive term in the beer industry again as the national trend to legalize cannabis has only made it more apparent what consumers of both products have long known.
-These plants contain a wealth of deliciously complex flavors.
+Today, dank is a positive term in the beer industry as the national trend to legalize cannabis has only made it more apparent what consumers of both products have long known; cannabis and hops contain a wealth of deliciously complex flavors.

-Hop selection isn’t the only method for adding dank characteristics to a beer, though.
-The type of yeast used can impact the final flavor and aroma.
+Hop selection isn’t the only method for dialing up the dank in your beer, though.
 For example, Food & Wine explains that Saccharomyces cerevisiae (ale yeast) can create “additional spicy, fruity, and earthy aromas and flavors,” while Brettanomyces “yields funky, barnyard aromas, as well as notes of tobacco, spice, and leather.”¹

 There’s also a LOT to be said for the brewing method, and we’re not just talking about dry-hopping.
 You can select the “dankest” ingredients, but choices like temperature, pressure, and aeration can impact ester formation, phenols, and more.
 Ultimately, a knowledgeable brewer can artfully combine hops, yeast, and even malt in unique ways to create the pungent, dank flavor and aroma of their dreams.